johnjoeann4/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember that you write code for humans to read and understand, and only incidentally for machines to execute."

 In practical terms, this means adhering to principles like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren't Gonna Need It).
 Optimize for clarity and modularity, use descriptive variable names, and embrace version control.
 Continuously refactor your code to eliminate complexity as it arises, and always consider the potential future needs when designing software systems.

+# 2024-03-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this translates to aiming for clean, readable code that's easy to understand and maintain.
+Strive to write concise, well-structured programs that solve problems efficiently, as complexity often breeds bugs and hinders future enhancements.
+Always remember that you're writing code not just for machines to execute, but also for humans to read, review, and build upon."